Premarket: 6 things to know before the bell

 The difference between yields on French and German government bonds has narrowed on Monday, another sign that investors are relieved by the result.

-2. China stocks tank: Chinese markets suffered their worst fall in three months after regulators signaled a further clampdown on leveraged trading and "abnormal phenomena" in the country's capital markets.
+2. China stocks tank: Chinese markets suffered their worst fall in three months after regulators reportedly signaled a further clampdown on leveraged trading and "abnormal phenomena" in the country's capital markets.

 The benchmark Shanghai Composite Index fell as much as 1.9%, while the smaller tech-heavy Shenzhen Composite closed 2.4% down.